horizontalsystems/blockchain-crypto-guides/tether.md

 Tether can be found on most cryptocurrency exchanges and supported by moat crypto currency wallets.
 On most cryptocurrency exchanges it's trading in pairs with the highest daily volume.
 For instance, BTCUSDT pair on Binance cryptocurrency exchange alone exceeds a billion USD in daily trading volume.

-The Market Capitalization of Tether has been consistently growing over the years and in April 2020, has approached 6.5 billion USD.
+The Market Capitalization of Tether has been consistently growing over the years and in May 2020 exceeded 8 billion USD.
+You can see the exact values here, https://wallet.tether.to/transparency

 While Tether tokens are issued on several blockchains with the largest amount being on Ethereum blockchain.
 There are over 5.5 billion Tether tokens issued via its Ethereum Smart Contract which can be explored under the link below: